thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 For each Dense layer except the last one there is **relu** as activation function.
 In the last Dense layer there is the **sigmoid** activation function.

-In all Dense layer in the middle of the network there also the **l2 kernel regularizer** setted with (0.001).
+In all Dense layers in the middle of the network there is also the **l2 kernel regularizer** setted with (0.001).

 The optimizer is **RMSprop** with the learning rate set at 0.001.